Robert Kaplow

-Robert Kaplow (born c.
-1954) is an American novelist and teacher whose coming-of-age novel was made into the film Me and Orson Welles.
-The story is about "youthful creative ambition" and has received positive reviews from The New York Times which described it as "nimble, likable and smart."
-Kaplow has written nine books and used to teach English language and film studies at Summit High School in New Jersey.
+Robert Kaplow (born May 30, 1954) is an American writer, comedian, and teacher.
+His coming-of-age novel was made into the film Me and Orson Welles.
+The story is about "youthful creative ambition" and received positive reviews from The New York Times, which described it as "nimble, likable and smart."
+Kaplow has written nine books and previously taught English language and film studies at Summit High School in New Jersey.
+He has also written and performed comedy for NPR and was the screenwriter of the 2025 film Blue Moon, for which he received a nomination for Best Original Screenplay at the 98th Academy Awards.

+Background

+Kaplow was born to a Jewish family in New Jersey on May 30, 1954.
+He graduated in 1972 from Westfield High School in Westfield, New Jersey, where he wrote his first satirical sketches as a student.